shravankale/homelab/howto/use-tailscale-for-remote-access.md

 Enable the subnet for the machine(server) on tailscale admin web console

 #### 2. Enable IP forwarding
-IP forwarding: forwading packets across network interfaces on the server
+IP forwarding: forwarding packets across network interfaces on the server

 ```bash
 #Check current status of IP forwarding, If it returns 0, IP forwarding is disabled, and if 1 then it's enabled.